ssnvenkatesh888/document-ai-samples/README (32).md

 This documentation outlines the procedure for handling special characters within the CDE JSON samples.
 It involves replacing the original mention text value with its corresponding post-processed value using the provided code.

-# Prerequisites

-1. Access to vertex AI Notebook or Google Colab
-2. Python
-3. Access to the google storage bucket.

-# Step by Step procedure

 ## 1. Input Details

 <ul>